DevExpress/devextreme-demos/JSDemos/Demos/Charts/SideBySideStackedBar/description.md

 ### Export Chart

-To allow users to export your side-by-side stacked bar chart into the PNG, JPEG, PDF, and SVG file or print the chart, set the [export.enabled](/Documentation/ApiReference/UI_Components/dxChart/Configuration/export/#enabled) property to **true**.
-In this demo, exporting is enabled and you can click the hamburger button in the chart.
-This button invokes a drop-down menu with export and print commands.
+To allow users to export your side-by-side stacked bar chart into a PNG, JPEG, PDF, and SVG file or print the chart, set the [export.enabled](/Documentation/ApiReference/UI_Components/dxChart/Configuration/export/#enabled) property to **true**.
+Since the export functionality is enabled in this demo, you can click the hamburger button in the chart to invoke a drop-down menu with export and print commands.